We have been making camps happen for decades.

 He since has run an online auction platform and escrow house where he has overseen hundreds of millions in auction revenue, and over $1B in escrow management.

 Ben was also on the founding team for Camp Grounded, and ran production for camps on both coasts.

-Ben is excited to be able to continue his tradition of spending summers at camp, and is building a sustainable model to support philanthropic giving as a part of getting people out to the woods.
+Ben is excited to be able to continue his tradition of spending summers at camp.

 Emma began her camp career as an 8 year old CIT at the Riding Club day camp in Wilton, Connecticut.
 Despite the name she did not spend a lot of time riding horses.
 She advanced to teaching dance camps in high school to the local youth.
 Emma graduated from USC’s School of Cinematic Arts in 2012 with a focus on production design and temporarily abandoned camp life for a career in film and television.